c7/c7.se/site/_posts/2012-01-04-goliath-and-redis.markdown

 *(The default test framework in Ruby 1.9)* and that is what I’m going to use in this article.

-I have managed to cobble together a `spec/spec_helper.rb` that makes it possible to test Goliath using minitest/spec.
-*(The tests for Goliath applications I’ve seen so far all use RSpec)*

 ### spec/spec_helper.rb

 {% highlight ruby %}
 require 'bundler'

-Bundler.setup
 Bundler.require

+require 'minitest/spec'
+require 'minitest/pride'
+require 'minitest/autorun'
 require 'goliath/test_helper'
-require 'minitest/autorun'
-require 'minitest/pride'
-require 'minitest/spec'
 require 'mock_redis'

 $redis = MockRedis.new